 strategies/activities to achieve this goal as a result of this analysis.
-Identify where those changes can
+Identify where those changes can be found in the SPSA.

 Describe any changes that will be made to this goal, the annual outcomes, metrics, or

 Goal 3 - Meaningful Partnerships